capsulescodes/laravel-population/README.md

 <br>

 > [!WARNING]
-> This package is currently under active development.
-We recommend exercising caution when using it.
+> We recommend exercising caution when using this package on production.

 <br>